ultrasoundlabs/untron-v2/README.md

 This enables efficient resolution for cooperative parties while maintaining security through Untron's ZK engine when needed.

-_This entire section just read was written by an AI but it's fully correct I swear — Alex Hook_
+_This entire section above was written by an AI but it's fully correct I swear — Alex Hook_

 ## Visual Overview